 The content below includes book excerpts published by HarperCollins Leadership, AMACOM Books, and SHRM that grants users permission to access one chapter of each book for personal use.

-75 Ways for Managers to Hire, Develop, and Keep Great Employees is Paul’s newest book, and it contains the best of all its predecessors – the most critical interview questions, the most challenging tough conversations, critical keys to documenting progressive discipline and structuring terminations, and everything you’ll want to know about creating a friendly and inclusive work environment where employees can motivate themselves and find new and exciting ways of reinventing themselves in light of your organization’s changing needs.
-Download and share Chapter 4—Avoiding Litigation Land Mines—which covers the preemptive strike of “pre-taliation,” wage & hour quagmires, layoffs and separation packages, and performance appraisal bombshells.
+75 Ways for Managers to Hire, Develop, and Keep Great Employees contains the best of all its predecessors – the most critical interview questions, the most challenging tough conversations, critical keys to documenting progressive discipline and structuring terminations, and everything you’ll want to know about creating a friendly and inclusive work environment where employees can motivate themselves and find new and exciting ways of reinventing themselves in light of your organization’s changing needs.
+Download and share Chapter 4—Avoiding Litigation Land Mines—which covers wage & hour quagmires, layoffs and separation packages, performance appraisal bombshells, and more!.

 Setting future goals is arguably the more important half of the performance review equation because—rather than assessing past performance—it drives future change.
 The Introduction addresses how to create effective development plans for your employees, as well as for yourself.
 It provides specific goal-setting examples for some of the most challenging aspects of management and leadership, including goal phrases for motivating teams, communicating more effectively, mentoring and coaching, and creating a more inclusive work environment.

 A tired performance appraisal form will fall flat and lose your audience, no matter how much you invest in high-end software systems or high-touch management training.
 Chapter 5 will show you how to reinvent and reinvigorate both the content and form of your appraisal template and raise the performance bar by revising the descriptors that you use to assess employee performance.